Admiral Kidd Park

 Programming includes free After School Activities for ages 5-12,

 Youth Sports (flag football, volleyball, basketball and indoor soccer) for boys and girls ages 5-14.
-Adults are welcome to use the weight room (free/machine weights and a treadmill) and 8-foot pool table free of charge.

 Seasonal (LBUSD) Break Hours